square/Valet/README.md

 To begin storing data securely using Valet, you need to create a Valet instance with:

-* An identifier – a string that is used to identify this Valet.
+* An identifier – a non-empty string that is used to identify this Valet.
+The Swift API uses an `Identifier` wrapper class to enforce the non-empty constraint.
-* An accessibility – an enum ([Accessibility](Sources/Accessibility.swift#L25)) that defines when you will be able to persist and retrieve data.
+* An accessibility value – an enum ([Accessibility](Sources/Accessibility.swift#L25)) that defines when you will be able to persist and retrieve data.

 This `myValet` instance can be used to store and retrieve data securely on this device, but only when the device is unlocked.